giuseppetotaro/asla/README.md

-# Logical Acquisition of Apple Silicon Mac
+# Apple Silicon Logical Acquisition Script

-This repository contains a bash script called `asm_acquire.sh` designed for performing forensically-sound logical acquisition of Apple Silicon Mac devices.
+The Apple Silicon Logical Acquisition (ASLA) script in this repository is a bash script called `asla.sh` designed for performing forensically-sound logical acquisition of Apple Silicon Mac devices.
 This script facilitates the collection of data from an Apple Silicon Mac in a manner that maintains the integrity of the original data, ensuring that the acquisition process complies with forensic standards.

 ## Contributing